cheng-alvin/jas/README.md

 }
 ```

 Yeah! that's it!
 Seriously!
+It's that simple, this little snippet of code generates and encodes a  `mov rax, 60` instruction.

-Also remember to install/link against the binary releases [here](https://github.com/cheng-alvin/jas/releases) or build it from source with following the instructions [here](https://github.com/cheng-alvin/jas/blob/dev/CONTRIBUTING.md)
+> Also remember to install/link against the binary releases [here](https://github.com/cheng-alvin/jas/releases) or build it from source with following the instructions [here](https://github.com/cheng-alvin/jas/blob/dev/CONTRIBUTING.md)

 ### 📝 Licensing
 All the code under the Jas assembler project repository is licensed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License) which is a popular open-source license for projects like this!
 Please see [LICENSE](https://github.com/cheng-alvin/jas/blob/main/LICENSE) for the details.